Sakib25800/learn-framer-university/docs/ARCHITECTURE.md

   and deployment
 - `Cargo.toml` - Defines the crate and its dependencies
 - `migrations/` - Diesel migrations applied to the database during development and deployment
-- `src/` - The backend's source code
+- `src/` - The API's source code
 - `target/` - Compiled output, including dependencies and final binary artifacts - (ignored in `.gitignore`)

-The backend stores information in a Postgres database.
+The API stores information in a Postgres database.

 ## Frontend - Next.js